infinum/android-handbook/Useful tools & utilities/Figma.md

 - **Simple and intuitive**

-Most of us are already very familiar with using tools like Google Docs and Figma isn't much different from them.
-First-time Figma users can get quickly adjusted to using Figma and it won't take too long before they understand most of its functionalities.
+Most of us are already very familiar with using tools like Google Docs and Figma isn't much different from that.
+First-time Figma users can get quickly adjusted to using Figma and it won't take them too long to understand most of its functionalities.

 - **Easier team collaboration and communication**